mabdinur/starterprojectspring/README_FULL.md

 After running Jaeger locally, refresh the UI and view the exported traces from the two web services.
 Congrats, you created a distributed service with OpenTelemetry!

-### Tutorial  2: Using Spring Handlers and Interceptors
+## Section 2: Using Spring Handlers and Interceptors

-Using Tutorial 1, create the FirstService and SecondService projects.
+Using section 1, create the FirstService and SecondService projects.
 Add the required OpenTelemetry dependencies, configurations, and your chosen exporter to both projects.
-In this tutorial, you will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.
+In this section, you will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.

 You will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
 To propagate the trace in this request you will also implement the ClientHttpRequestInterceptor interface.
 This implementation is only required for FirstService since this will be the only project that sends outbound requests (SecondService only receive requests from an external service).

-#### Setup SecondService spring project:
+### Setup SecondService:

 Create a rest controller for SecondService.
 This controller will return a string to the FirstService: